alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-furs-skins-and-other-agricultural-products.markdown

 ---
 layout: guidance
-title: Get a licence to export animal by-products
+title: Get a certificate to export animal by-products
-summary: You must have permission to export bones, skins and other animal by-products.
+summary: You must have a certificate to export bones, skins and other animal by-products.
 permalink: /guidance/get-a-licence-to-export-furs-skins-and-other-animal-products.html
 topic:
   name: Exporting and doing business abroad